vasilev-g/Ceaser-Cypher/README.md

 # Ceaser-Cypher
-A simplified ceaser cypher project  for univercity with Python
+A simplified ceaser cypher project  for university with Python